 Homemade stock is indispensable when a stomach flu makes its way around a household as it can slow and stop diarrhea when small amounts are consumed every few minutes.

 In addition to stopping the runs, gelatin assists in neutralizing whatever intestinal poison is causing the problem in the first place.
 So, unlike anti-diarrhea medicine from the pharmacy which only masks symptoms, gelatin actually goes to the root of the problem and facilitates healing.

 Households where gelatinous broths, soups, and sauces are frequently consumed very often get passed by when a stomach bug is making the rounds in a community.
 Time spent in the kitchen preparing this age old remedy will be repaid many times over with fewer sleepless nights from ill children and no doubt far fewer visits to the doctor.

-A frequent question I get from folks new to Traditional Cooking, is “how do I get my stock to gel?”
+A frequent question I get from folks new to Traditional Cooking who are enthusiastically seeking the benefits of gelatin to health, is “how do I get my stock to gel?”
 This is because a successful batch of homemade stock will turn semi-solid in the refrigerator as gelatin solidifies as it cools.

 Stock can always be boiled down on the stove if too much water was inadvertently used.
 You can even boil it way down to a very concentrated, syrupy, reduction sauce, known as fumee, and then reconstitute with water when you are ready to use it.

 If your stock is already gelling nicely but you want even more gelatin in the final product, be sure to ask your local poultry farmer for the feet and heads from your pastured chickens.
 Chicken feet and heads will add loads of nutritious and healing gelatin to stock.

 Another tip is to scald the chicken feet in boiling water to remove the skin before placing them in the stockpot.
 This will allow even more gelatin to get into your stock.